endel/esm-browser-node/README.md

 > Is it possible to have an ESM module that works both on Node.js and in the browser??

-EXAMPLE: The `httpie` package specifies "browser" paths on its `package.json` multiple times, but frontend build tools don't seem to pick up the correct file - always selecting `node/index.mjs`.
+EXAMPLE: The `httpie` package specifies "browser" paths on its `package.json` multiple times, but frontend build tools don't seem to pick up the correct file - always selecting `node/index.mjs` (and failing because it has a built-in node dependency).

 <img src="screenshot.png?raw=1" />